Bartlesville Radio » News » UPDATE: Juvenile Arrested in Shooting Incident in Colonial

 A juvenile suspect has been arrested in the shooting of an adult male on Bartlesville's south side on Saturday.

-Bartlesville Police Captain Daniel Elkins said the shooting incident happened near the same home on Windsor Way as the break-in last month involving several armed teens.
+Bartlesville Police Capt.
+Daniel Elkins said the shooting incident happened near the same home on Windsor Way as the break-in last month involving several armed teens.

-According to BPD Captain Daniel Elkins, an adult male was injured in the incident.
-Elkins added that a teen female was also shot at while in a car but not injured.
+According to Elkins, an adult male was injured in the incident.
+Elkins added that a teenage female was also shot at while in a car but not injured.

-In a release from Police chief Kevin Iklelberry, at approximately 3:21pm on Saturday, 11/25/2023, Bartlesville Police Department was notified of a gunshot victim seeking help at an Urgent Care Center in the 3500 Block of Frank Phillips Blvd. in Bartlesville.
+In a release from BPD Police Chief Kevin Ickleberry, at approximately 3:21 p.m. on Saturday, Nov.
+25, Bartlesville Police Department was notified of a gunshot victim seeking help at an urgent care center in the 3500 block of Frank Phillips Boulevard in Bartlesville.

-BPD officers responded to that scene and confirmed there was an adult male gunshot victim.
-The victim was transferred to a Tulsa hospital and is in an unknown condition at this time.
+BPD officers responded to the urgent care center and confirmed an adult male received a gunshot wound.
+The victim was transported to a Tulsa hospital and is in an unknown condition.

 No names have been released at this time.

-This is a very fluid story.
-Updates as we get them.
+This is a developing story.
+Bartlesville Radio will update as information is provided.

 « Back to News